Babygirls123/CEG3006/README.md

 ### Pedestrian Node

 * Receive vehicle message or warning signal
-* Estimate relative distance and speed (smartphone mode)
+* Estimate relative distance and speed when using the smartphone application
 * Compute TTC
 * Compare TTC with threshold
 * Trigger alert if risk is detected